The

 Phantom Target, included with the Phantom Interpreter,

-by Phantom.
-It is provided for use with the many samples
+supported by Phantom.
+It is provided for use with

 Bitmap Capture

-saved to a file.
-Bitmaps can also be loaded from files
+captured and saved to a file.
+Bitmaps can also be

 Script Calling

-at run time.
-The scripts are run as though they were a
+script at run time.
+The scripts are run as though

-part of the calling script.
-Useful for creating script
+they were a part of the calling script.
+Useful for

 Expandable